PseudonymPatel/PseudonymPatel.github.io/_posts/2023-12-06-concrete-toboggan.md

 ---
 layout: post
-title: Co-Captain of Concrete Toboggan
+title: Co-Captain of UofT Concrete Toboggan Design Team
-lead: Leading a large design team in competing annually with all-new vehicle.
+lead: In this article, I explain my experiences leading a large design team which competes annually with an all-new vehicle.
 ---

 As one of two co-captains of the UofT Concrete Toboggan Design Team, I focused on managing scheduling and outreach.
+In addition, I hired and managed a team of 12 leads, as well as over 30 general members.
 {: .message }

 - toc